 Recipes to try using sweets:

 Mixed nuts are perfect for giving your cake a new look.
-You can cover the whole thing, top to bottom or you can sprinkle some on top of your buttercream - whatever option you go for, your cake is going to look marvellous.
+You can cover the whole thing in finely chopped nuts, including the sides, or sprinkle chunkier nuts on top of your buttercream.

-Top tip: Match your nuts with the cake that you're making – if you're making a carrot cake, walnuts would work a treat.
-If you're making a cake with peanut butter, peanuts would work well or if you're making a chocolate cake, sweet pecans are a good match.
+Match your nuts with the sponge of the cake you're making – if you're making a carrot cake, walnuts work a treat, if you're making a cake with peanut butter, peanuts make sense or if you're making a chocolate cake, sweet pecans are a fabulous match.